Quantitative characterization of finite simple groups: a complement: Group, quantity and graph

-In \cite{73}, the numbers $2$ and $15$ in the theorem above are called ``solvable coprime number", meaning that a group whose order is coprime to $2$ or $15$ is necessarily a solvable group.
+The numbers $2$ and $15$ in the theorem above are called ``solvable coprime number" in lecture \cite{73}, meaning that a group whose order is coprime to $2$ or $15$ is necessarily a solvable group.
 Moreover, it is obtained in \cite{73} that all solvable coprime numbers must be multiples of either $2$ or $15$.
 Compared to the study of finite groups using the order of the group, we characterize finite simple groups using the set $\pi_e(G)$ of element orders.
 In addition, the set $\pi_e(G)$ of element orders can also be used to judge the solvability of $G$.

 \begin{defi} Let $G$ be a finite group and let $\pi_e(G)$ be the set of element orders in $G$.
-The set of numbers $T$ is called ``set of intersection empty solvable" if $\pi_e(G)\cap T=\varnothing$ implies that $G$ is a solvable group. \end{defi}
+The set $T$ of numbers is called the set of "intersection empty solvability" if $\pi_e(G)\cap T=\varnothing$ implies that $G$ is a solvable group. \end{defi}